magnussolution/magnusbilling7/wiki/en/modules/sms/sms.rst

 Number
 ------

-| Needs to be in E164 format
+| Number in the E164 format.